Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

-11.there are 10 types of people in the world those who understand binary and those who don't 12.combination: a script that prints all possible combinations of two letters
+11.there are 10 types of people in the world those who understand binary and those who don't 12.combination: a script that prints all possible combinations of two letters 13.Floats: a script that prints a number with two decimal places followed by a new line